Who were the wise men?

 The magi were probably rulers and priests from Persia who believed the stars told the future.

 The Bible calls these men "wise men," "kings," or "magi."
 There may have been more than three wise men—the Bible doesn't tell us how many.
-For a long time, people have believed there were three, but all we know is that they gave three gifts to Jesus: gold, incense, and myrrh.
-Legends tell us that their names were Gaspar, Melchior, and Balthasar, but the Bible doesn't say their names so we can't be for sure if that's true.
+For a long time people have believed there were three, but all we know is that they gave three gifts to Jesus: gold, incense, and myrrh.
+Legends tell us that their names were Gaspar, Melchior, and Balthasar, but the Bible doesn't say their names so we can't be sure that's true.
 We are pretty sure, though, that the wise men came from ruling families in Persia, where they served as priests.

 Bible Truth

-• "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
-For God did not send his Son into the world to condemn the world, but to save the world through him" (John 3:16-17).
+"God loved the world so much that he gave his one and only Son.
+Anyone who believes in him will not die but will have eternal life.
+God did not send his Son into the world to judge the world.
+He sent his Son to save the world through him" (John 3:16–17).